DR Congo rolls out prototype Ebola drugs as death toll rises to 67 - Journal du Cameroun

 “These two people are among the first 10 patients to have received the therapeutic molecule mAb114,” the ministry said in a statement.

-Developed in the United States, the prototype drug is the first therapeutic drug to be used in an active Ebola epidemic in the DRC.
+Developed in the United States, it is the first therapeutic drug to be used in an active Ebola epidemic in the DRC.

-On Friday the World Health Organisation warned that signs that the virus had spread to the city of Oicha in North Kivu province could frustrate efforts to contain the virus.
+On Friday, the World Health Organization warned that signs the virus had spread to the city of Oicha in North Kivu could frustrate efforts to contain the virus.

-While Oicha itself is not under rebel control, the WHO’s emergency response chief, Peter Salama said the city is entirely surrounded by territory held by a feared Ugandan insurgent group known as the Allied Democratic Forces (ADF).
+While Oicha itself is not under rebel control, WHO emergency response chief Peter Salama said the city was entirely surrounded by territory held by a feared Ugandan insurgent group known as the Allied Democratic Forces (ADF).

-Large numbers of civilians have been killed by unrest around Oicha, while aid workers, priests and government employers are currently being held hostage there by insurgents.
+Large numbers of civilians have been killed in unrest around Oicha, while aid workers, priests and government employers are currently being held hostage there by insurgents.

+On Friday, army troops came under attack in Beni, at the heart of the Ebola-affected region, military and civil sources said.
+The assault was blamed on ADF rebels.

+No official toll were provided but locals contacted by AFP on Saturday spoke of around 10 soldiers killed.

-The current outbreak is the 10th to strike the DRC since 1976, when Ebola was first identified and named after a river in the north of the country.
+The current Ebola outbreak is the 10th to strike the DRC since 1976, when the disease was first identified and named after a river in the north of the country.